Safety Razor vs Cartridge Razor – Which Is Best For You?

 It has become a kind of hobby!

 When you get into using safety razors, as I did, you might start to spend a fair few more pennies.
-I now look for and buy lots of various shaving creams, razors, and other products because it is very enjoyable.
+I now look for and buy lots of various shaving creams, razors, and other products because they are very enjoyable.

 You can, of course, get into trying out various shaving creams, pre-shave oils, and other products if you shave with multi-blade cartridges, but for me, that obsession kicked off once I bought a safety razor.